Dijajana/english-for-designers/06-storytelling/index.md

 ..

-That was the moment I realized that I want to be a great graphic designer.
+That was the moment I realized that I wanted to be a great graphic designer.
 But one does not simply become a great designer.
 When I tried to design a random project, the results were catastrophic.
 The more I learned about design the more lost I felt.

 ![drawing.](img/fail-drawing.gif)

 After a series of jobs for business owners that didn't want to spend their budget on actual designers and one year of busy work in a local graphic studio I still wasn't a proper designer.
 Let alone a great one.
 I didn't like the jobs I was working on.
-Why don't I ever work on projects as I see on dribbble?
+Why don't I ever work on projects as I see on [Dribbble](https://dribbble.com) ?
 Those designs.
 Looking like there couldn't possibly be a better way to design them.
 Feeling just right.
 Everything fits together in a perfect visual orchestra.
 If only I was given the same brief as them I was sure I could do it.

 ![mr bean.](img/mr-bean.gif)